|Code||Course Title / Description|

 A survey of the musical theatre, including history, repertory, form and style.
 From Gilbert and Sullivan to the present.

-Introduction to the teaching of voice.
+Introduction to teaching voice.
 Students will study various approaches to vocal instruction as well as methods and repertoire.
-Offered Fall every other year.
-Prerequisite: MUSC190 - Instruction I - Instruction I or consent of instructor.
+Prerequisite: MUSC190 - Instruction IA or consent of instructor.

 |MUSC390||Instruction III 1 credit|